Nielius/Tensorlayouts/README.md

 - lots of checking.
 From what I can tell, you can try to be smart about not checking everything, but it's quite difficult

-## Plans

-- special cases of merges
-  - if left view is simply canonical view for shape
-  - reshapes
-    - what does it mean? (define it as a function; both safe and unsafe function)
-    - when is it possible? (something about shapes, divisors, etc.)

 ## Next steps and todos

 - [ ] use Lean's auto-generated docs